Online learning at NEWTON: we’re teaching precisely by the schedule and we’re already excited to meet you

 Even though learning online came as a necessary emergency reaction to the coronavirus crisis, both the pedagogues and students can see its advantages.
 It’s mostly a good way to save time and better organise work.

-“It’s easier for us to consult the students on their bachelor’s theses, diploma work, and projects.
+“It’s easier for us to consult the students on their bachelor’s thesis, diploma work, and projects.
 There’s no longer the time required for the students to travel.
 They know they can handle their thesis consultation with as much quality as if they were in school and they don’t have to travel one hour to school and one hour back.
 In spring, we praised our students quite a lot – even despite the coronavirus crisis, everyone under my leadership finished their bachelor’s thesis and degree work on time.
 No one had to push the deadline," commends Ludmila.

-The students quickly adjusted to the new situation and, for example, all the books in the library they needed to complete their bachelor’s theses were substituted with online sources.
+The students quickly adjusted to the new situation and, for example, all the books in the library they needed to complete their bachelor’s thesis were substituted with online sources.
 “They can find thousands of specialised books on our partner’s Bookport, which is owned by the publisher Grada.
 It all comes down to activity and the fact that the students aren’t looking for obstacles and reasons why learning online doesn’t work,” she adds.

 “I like that I’m always in contact with the educator and my classmates on Zoom.
 I’m fine with switching over to the online environment, even when working on group projects.
 We use tools such as Google Docs, tables, and presentations,” recounts third-year student Martin Harter.